mareforma.open(path=None, *, ...)

 claims_toml | str | Path | None | None | Path to source TOML.
 Defaults to <project_root>/claims.toml. |

-Returns dict with validators_restored and claims_restored counts.
+dict with validators_restored and claims_restored counts.

 Raises mareforma.db.RestoreError with .kind field: